 On a modest London street in Bloomsbury in 1913 called Devonshire Street stood a tiny independent bookshop by the name of The Poetry Bookshop.
 It’s proprietor was Harold Munro, and he ran this friendly neighbourhood store until 1926.
 As well as selling books of poetry, Harold also published – and it’s thanks to him that Charlotte Mew, a sometimes shy-and-silent young woman from Bloomsbury, found her audience.
 Invited to the shop by Harold’s assistant Alida Klemantaski, while Mew had never sought fame, she agreed to the publication of The Farmer’s Bride in 1916.

-“Just as the body is shaped for movement, the mind is shaped for poetry.”
-Jeanette Winterson writing about Carol Ann Duffy in the Guardian Introduction Each of the thirty poems in this book takes as its theme a character from history, mythology, literature or popular culture and gives […]
+FRom the pRL / originally written in english / C20TH / Europe / england “Just as the body is shaped for movement, the mind is shaped for poetry.”
+Jeanette Winterson writing about Carol Ann Duffy in the Guardian Introduction Each of the thirty poems in this book takes […]

 He died young and in love, passing away from tuberculosis at 25.
 But the work he left behind — much of it written in just a few short years — is acclaimed and has achieved cultural significance.
 His odes and epics were musically unmatched and emotionally urgent, and, like other Romantic poets, he strove for the eternal and ‘sublime’, trying through poetry to explore the “untrodden region[s] of [his] mind.”